-In this article, we provide the top 7 best practices for end-to-end testing so that developers and business leaders can ensure their practices are up-to-date.
+With well-designed E2E testing, companies can better understand how quick, reliable, and entertaining an application is for their users.
+We provide the best practices for E2E testing so that developers and business leaders can ensure their practices are up-to-date.

 What is end-to-end testing?

-End-to-end testing is a method of testing a complete application environment in a situation that mimics real-world use, such as:
+End-to-end testing is a method of testing a complete application environment in a situation that mimics real-world use, it includes:

 End-to-end testing identifies system dependencies and maintains data integrity between various system components and systems.
 It is a method that validates an application’s workflow from start to finish, which can be a slow and costly process (see figure 1), but an essential one nevertheless.